-Greenville County Schools and Greenville Federal Credit Union announced the winners of the Greenville County Schools Employee of the Year Awards at the Salute to Education banquet in May.
+Greenville County Schools and Greenville Federal Credit Union announced the recipients of the Greenville County Schools Employee of the Year Awards at this year’s Salute to Education banquet.

-Winners were selected in six categories: School Support Employee of the Year, District Support Employee of the Year, Operations Employee of the Year, District Professional Employee of the Year, Assistant School Administrator of the Year, and School Administrator of the Year.
+Winners were selected in six categories: School Support, Operations, District Support, Assistant School Administrator, District Professional, and School Administrator.
 Each award winner received $500 cash and a special award commissioned by Greenville Federal Credit Union.
 Their school or department also received $500 cash so all employees can share in the honor.

 School Support Staff Employee of the Year